ASEAN Recognition

 As a member of the International Contact Group (ICG), Emma supported the Philippine Government–Moro Islamic Liberation Front (MILF) peace talks for over a decade, culminating in the Comprehensive Agreement on the Bangsamoro (CAB) in 2014.
 She has been actively engaged in the Myanmar peace talks processes for 25 years, generating deep analysis, convening, briefing, and facilitating dialogues between key conflict actors.
 She has made numerous peace missions to North Korea and accompanies several non-state actors and liberation groups in negotiation strategy.

 Emma had previously led the inception of the regional peacebuilding network Action Asia, developed MA and Ph.D. programs in Applied Conflict Transformation Studies (ACTS) at Paññāsāstra University of Cambodia, and launched a Peace Museum for Cambodia in 2019.
-Emma holds the title Order of Australia (AM), an MA in International Development and an Honorary Doctorate in Education.
+Emma holds the title of Member of the Order of Australia (AM), an MA in International Development, and an Honorary Doctorate in Education.

 emmacambodia@gmail.com